-All relevant documents, or links to them, can be found here:

-New student registration and enrolment information.
+All relevant documents, or links to them, can be found here: New student registration and enrolment information.

 You are expected to familiarise yourself with these documents and their relevant requirements.
-Failure to comply with these requirements could result in Central taking action against you under relevant formal procedures (for example those relating to academic conduct or progression, student disciplinary, fitness to study or fees) which could lead to the School suspending or terminating this contract (resulting in the suspension or termination of your registration).
+Failure to comply with these requirements could result in Central taking action against you under relevant formal procedures (for example those relating to academic conduct or progression, student disciplinary, wellbeing and support for study, or non-payment of fees) which could lead to the School suspending or terminating this contract (resulting in the suspension or termination of your registration).

-If you are dissatisfied with any aspect of your service or provision at Central, you are encouraged to raise the issue informally in order to seek early resolution.
-If you wish to raise a matter formally, you should use the Student Complaints Procedures (which are outlined in the School's Academic Regulations, available here: Academic regulations documents on the quality assurance and enhancement webpage).
-If you are not satisfied with the response you receive from Central, and once internal procedures have been exhausted, then you may take your complaint to the Office of the Independent Adjudicator for Higher Education (Office of the Independent Adjudicator for Higher Education homepage).
+If you are dissatisfied with any aspect of your service or provision at Central whilst you are a registered student, the School will support you in raising the issue informally in the first instance, in order to seek early resolution.
+If you wish to progress a matter formally, you should use the Student Complaints Procedures.
+If you are not satisfied with the response you receive from Central, and once internal procedures have been exhausted, then you may be entitled to take your complaint to the Office of the Independent Adjudicator for Higher Education (Office of the Independent Adjudicator for Higher Education homepage).